Hay Fever (Allergic Rhinitis) in Pregnancy – Causes and Treatment

 3. Avoid Allergen Triggers

-As most allergens are present outside the house, it is safe to remain indoors as much as possible during mornings and evenings when pollen levels are at their maximum.
+As most allergens are present outside the house, it is safe to remain indoors as much as possible during mornings and evenings when pollen levels are at their maximum (9).
 A humidifier at home which can weigh allergen particles down with water vapour, causing them to fall to the ground is also great.

 4. Keep Clean

-How Long Does a Hay Fever Last in Pregnant Women
+How Long Does a Hay Fever Last in Pregnant Women?

 Hay fever tends to last around a week to ten days in pregnant women.
 As you cannot indiscriminately take medications at this time, you might have to endure some discomfort.

-When To Call a Doctor
+When to Call a Doctor?

 Pregnancy combined with hay fever can be quite exhausting for your body.
 While some women feel that their symptoms are mild, others may experience severe symptoms of hay fever during pregnancy.
 However, chronic stress can result in a separate condition known as vasomotor rhinitis.
 This condition has the same symptoms as hay fever but is caused by an imbalance in the autonomic nervous system rather than an allergic reaction.
 If you cannot differentiate between vasomotor rhinitis and hay fever symptoms, please consult your doctor immediately.